 Dennis' environmental, health and safety practice involves work with a broad range of public and private sector clients, including public and private companies, federal government agencies, Crown corporations, provincial bodies and municipalities.
-He provides advice to corporate clients in virtually every industrial sector, including renewable energy; pulp and paper; mining; chemicals and plastics; water and waste water treatment and disposal; manufacturing (including automotive, auto parts, adhesives, sports equipment, injection molding and food); financial institutions (including all of North America’s major banks); and real estate (including major property and property management corporations).
+He provides advice to clients with respect to virtually every industrial sector, including transportation; utilities; non-renewable and renewable energy; pulp and paper; mining; chemicals and plastics; water and waste water treatment and disposal; manufacturing (including automotive, auto parts, adhesives, sports equipment, injection molding and food); financial institutions (including all of North America’s major banks); and real estate development (including major property and property management corporations).

 As part of his transactions practice, Dennis assists buyers, sellers, lenders and investors through all the environmental aspects of a transaction, from the design and coordination of deal-specific (often multiple-site, international) environmental liability assessments; through the negotiation of agreements; and in handling closing and post-closing details.
 In a typical year, the group is involved to varying degrees in more than 100 commercial transactions.